BenBruzewski/On-Screen-Alert-System/README.md

 # On-Screen-Alert-System deployment branch

 This branch acts as the final version (for now) of the OSAS program runtime.
+This is a Repo for Team 6's CPE496 Project: "On-Screen Alert System"

 Once a copy is cloned/downloaded, the user can fill in the redacted data listed in the SID_AUTH_FILE.txt with their own respective data (or contact the creators for the demo data).
 Once the file has been filled out, the user can run osasRuntime.py (`python3 osasRuntime.py` or your choice alternative) to launch the program and let it work its magic (you might need to run InstallModules.bat first).